berryamin/Python/Python-3/Doc/library/functions.rst

    (where :func:`open` is declared), :mod:`os`, :mod:`os.path`, :mod:`tempfile`,
    and :mod:`shutil`.

+   .. versionchanged:: 3.3
+      :exc:`IOError` used to be raised, it is now an alias of :exc:`OSError`.
+      :exc:`FileExistsError` is now raised if the file opened in exclusive creation mode (``'x'``) already exists.

 ..
 XXX works for bytes too, but should it?
 .. function:: ord(c)

-   Given a string representing one Uncicode character, return an integer representing the Unicode code point of that character.
+   Given a string representing one Unicode character, return an integer representing the Unicode code point of that character.
 For example, ``ord('a')`` returns the integer ``97`` and ``ord('\u2020')`` returns ``8224``.
 This is the inverse of :func:`chr`.

-   On wide Unicode builds, if the argument length is not one, a :exc:`TypeError` will be raised.
-On narrow Unicode builds, strings of length two are accepted when they form a UTF-16 surrogate pair.

 .. function:: pow(x, y[, z])